apel/container_accounting/README.md

 docker-compose up -d apel
 ```

-6. You should see data in the accounting dashboard within minutes.
+6. You should start see data in the accounting dashboard within minutes, although it will take 24 hours for some charts to update.